Ministry-of-CBT/Project-CBT/README.md

 # BIG FAT NOTICE:

 I, THE SOLO DEV OF PROJECT CBT WILL NOW BE ON VACATION.

-I WILL BE BACK AFTER 5* (Plans changed) DAYS.
+aight i just got word that my vacation will end sooner than expected.

 ENJOY THE NEW OST FOR NOW